 Read: What is Cloud Storage?

 Microsoft’s Cloud storage platform is one of the most popular and has pretty much everything you need to securely store your information.
+Many consider it to be one of the best services out there.
 Whether you need to save documents from Word, PowerPoint or Excel, it’s easy to do on OneDrive.
 You can upload and store photos and videos and create folders to keep your documents nicely organized.
 OneDrive can also be synced across multiple devices so you can access your data from your PC, laptop, tablet or smartphone.
 In terms of pricing, there are a few different plans to choose from:

 - 15 GB – Free